-Within Hertfordshire, an average of 13.3% of students are identified as having additional needs and are placed on the schools SEND register, with a National average of 13%.
-Nationally, 4.3% of students have an EHCP.
+Nationally, an average of 13.6% of students are identified as having additional needs and are placed on the schools SEND register with an additional 4.8% of students having an EHCP.
 Statistically, we have a much higher percentage of students who have a disability or additional learning needs than other schools within Hertfordshire and Nationally.
 Bushey Meads School strives to meet all the needs of the students placed within the school but, due to the overwhelming and disproportionate numbers, it is now much more challenging to ensure all students needs are met effectively.
 Compared to similar mainstream secondary schools, we have a very high proportion of disabled students and those with learning needs, evidenced in the table below:

-Year Group No. of EHCP's % of EHCP's No. on SEND register % on SEND register
+Year Group No. of EHCP's % of EHCP's No. on SEND % on SEND

-7 7 3.8 41 22.1

-8 29 13 69 31.1

-9 22 12.4 50 28.2

-10 22 11.5 61 31.7

-11 12 6.5 46 25
+register register

+7 24 12.7 34 18.1

+8 8 4.3 44 23.7

+9 33 15.1 35 16.1

+10 24 12.6 19 9.9

+11 23 12.2 23 12.2

-12 2 1.4 14 10
+12 1 0.8 14 11

-13 2 1.8 11 10

-TOTAL 96 7.9 292 24.1
+13 1 0.8 9 7

+TOTAL 114 9.3% 178 14.5%

-The needs of most students on the SEND register are met through Quality First Teaching (QFT) within lessons.
+The needs of most students on the SEND register should be met through Quality First Teaching (QFT) within lessons.
 Additionally, some students also require some reasonable adjustments to be made in order to access the learning effectively.
-A range of adaptive teaching strategies are used to support students' needs within the classroom, with a whole school CPD focus this academic year 'Assess, Adapt, Achieve'.
+A BSJT Trust provision map has been created to demonstrate the reasonable adjustments and interventions that can be offered within school.
+A range of adaptive teaching strategies are promoted to support students' needs within the classroom, with a whole school CPD focus this academic year 'Establishing Engaging and Enriching Experiences'.
+Ongoing CPD for staff is always a priority due to high staff turnover, with regular updates provided to staff to ensure their knowledge is up to date.
 Reasonable adjustments made include the use of coloured overlays, enlarged font sizes, provision of movement breaks within lessons and chunking the learning tasks.

 The whole school Positive Behaviour for Learning Policy was updated in September 2023 to reflect the needs of the students and follows a therapeutic approach.
 The policy gives the students the opportunities to Reflect and Reset their behaviour, with staff following a trauma informed approach.
+As a school, we are working hard to promote a consistent approach with staff embedding the use of scripts with students.

-Through the work of the Learning Support faculty, students on the register from Year 7 effectively improve their learning.
-A variety of interventions help improve reading ages from entry to the school such as use of reading schemes (Lexia and Bedrock Vocabulary), individual and small group interventions provided by the Literacy Support Officer, targeted reading groups and use of Read and Write Gold.
+Through the work of the Learning Support Faculty, students on the register from Year 7 are given the opportunity to make progress in their learning, with a no stone unturned philosophy.
+A variety of interventions help improve reading ages from entry to the school such as use of reading schemes, individual and small group interventions provided by the Literacy Support Officer, targeted reading groups and use of Read and Write Gold.
 Some students are also disapplied from MFL lessons in KS3 to allow a focus on English and wider life skills.
 Additionally, some students are withdrawn from their mainstream classes and complete work or interventions under the guidance of a Lead Learning Assistant with in the Learning Support Faculty to ensure interventions specified within their EHCP are delivered.
 This gives a more focused environment for learning and helps the students to gain confidence, ultimately making better progress over time.